UCL/research-computing-with-cpp/04cpp3/sec01DesigningClasses.md

 ### **DRY: Don't Repeat Yourself**

 The basic principle here is to organise your code into re-usable blocks rather than rewriting the same functionality repeatedly.
 If you have some calculation that appears multiple times throughout your code, you can place that calculation inside a function which is called in different places to avoid repeating that logic.

+## RAII: Resource Acquisition Is Initialisation

+The concept of RAII is of great important in a language like C++ which allows you to manage memory manually.
+This pattern is designed to make your classes memory safe, and generally entails two key principles:

+- Memory allocated by your class should be allocated in the constructor.
+- Memory allocated by your class should be de-allocated in the destructor.

+If the constructor fails to allocate the resources required for the class, then it should throw an exception.

+The goal is to guarantee the following:

+- Resources that are required by the object exist for the full lifetime of the object.
+This will prevent invalid memory access attempts.
+- Resources that are allocated by the object do not exist for longer than the object itself.
+This will prevent memory leaks.

+Since it's good practice to use smart pointers for any pointers which actually own data (and therefore we should not need to manually make calls to `delete` in our destructor), the main times when we need to be concerned with RAII are in dealing with opening and accessing or writing resources such as files.

+This pattern generally means wrapping resources that you want to use in some class: rather than accessing a file directly in a function, which could be interrupted by an exception before it can close the file, wrap the file in a class which will automatically close the file in the destructor if the object goes out of scope.
+Then use that class in your function to access your file: if something goes wrong and a destructor is called, your file will be closed when the stack unwinds and the file wrapper object is deleted.

 ## Decoupling Code with Abstract Classes & Dependency Injection